RadovanFindra/psp-manager/README.md

 ## Description
 this in simple term is fancy downloader that have database of games and it's location.
-You can use greates UI man ever made to build your database, look up games and download them.
+You can use greatest UI man has ever made to build your database, look up games and download them.
 Also this tool comes with great way to manage your save files.
 Just copy contents of your "SAVEDATA" to "SAVEDATA" folder and refresh database.
 Now all your files are backed up in you PC and you can copy then by finding your save and clicking on Copy button.

 ## Visuals
 UI is simple Tkinter. it is not perfect but it will get job done.

 ## Installation
-Just download this repozitory and install depencecies and you ready to rock and play games faster then ever before.
+Just download this repozitory and install dependecies and you ready to rock and play games faster then ever before.

-#### Depencecies
+### Dependecies
 requests - to make request for downloading file \
 sqlite3 - to build and use databaze \
 csv - to read .csv files\